How stress formed?

 A small deep breath can relieve stress.
 In fact, this practice was originated thousands of years ago by Buddhist monks.
 Sit straight in your chair and your hands on your knees.
 Feel the movement of your lungs as you inhale.
 And repeat that for 3-5 minutes.
 This process recharges your blood with oxygen and relaxes your brain.

 Too much of a good thing is a bad thing.
-This means that you need to spend a time to relax.
+This means that you need to spend the time to relax.
 And one of the best ways to forget your bad day at your work or negative life event is socialization.
-Talk with your friends.
+Talk to your friends.
 Listen to their experiences and stories.
 And share yours.
 The communication you have not only helps you cope with stress but also helps you learn more things.

 Be present.
 Concentrate and feel the energy around you.
 Be aware of every sound of your surrounding.
 And feel the breeze of air.
 This process can make you less tensed.

 One of the reasons for stress is greed.
 We tend to accomplish so many things in life.
 As a result, we end up setting high standards for ourselves.
 But if we fail, we feel bad.
 Failure affects our self-esteem.
 As a result, we become more stressed than ever.
 The best solution?
 Be grateful what you have.
 This does not mean that you should not dream of big accomplishments.
 What I mean by this is that cherish everything that you have.
 Your relationship with your friends and family.
 These people are important.
-So you better be grateful having them around you.
+So you better be grateful for having them around you.
 Being thankful can make you happy.

 Make a diary